Code-Institute-Submissions/Helpdesk-Micro/README.md

     -   Create and delete ticket updates

 -   The website was viewed on a variety of devices such as Windows Desktop, Windows Laptop, Samsung S8, Samsung S20, Samsung S3 tablet, Motorola G4, Amazon Fire, iPhone7, iPhone 8.
+-   All text input fields were tested with no text, quantities of text that did not meet minimum length requirements and quantities of text exceeded the max length requirements.
+For fields labelled as required, the correct response was returned by the browser.
+For minimum and maximum requirements the expected tooltip response was retunrned by the browser.
+-   For the creation and edit of Admin passwords the pattern and length requirements were tested by attempting to create a password with one required type missing and length not being met.
+In each instance, browser tooltips were presented with the correct response and the form could not be completed.
+-   For login, an incorrect username and incorrect password were supplied to the login form.
+The expected 'invalid credential' flash message was shown on each incorrect attempt.
+-   The search function located in the navigation bar was tested with single characters, special characters and paragraphs of text.
+The expected response was returned each time.
+If results were available they would be returned, if there were no results the correct warning would be presented to the user.
 -   Frequent tests were undertaken after major code changes to ensure cross-browser and cross-device compatibility.
 -   Friends and family members of ages ranging from 3 to 73, were asked to review the site and documentation to point out any bugs and/or user experience issues.
 -   Google Lighthouse devloper tool in Google Chrome dev tools was used to ensure pages meet best practice.